 “He is only 39 both too old and too young for such a fell germ to disable him.
 He had a brilliant career…Now he is a cripple — will he ever be anything else?”a family friend, Polio: An American Story

 His mother encouraged his retirement.
-However, FDR’s wife, Eleanore Roosevelt, and his close friend and advisor, Louis Howe, urged him to continue his political career.
+However, Roosevelt’s wife, Eleanore Roosevelt, and his close friend and advisor, Louis Howe, urged him to continue his political career.

 Roosevelt and his inner circle believed it was important to portray him as physically strong.
 He wore iron braces on his hips and legs and taught himself to walk short distances by swiveling his torso. (video)

 He used a cane and was never seen in public in his wheelchair.
 Many pictures of the era show him standing upright, supported on one side by an aide or one of his sons.
 The press agreed to never photograph him entering or exiting a car.

 However, Roosevelt did acknowledge that he had polio and that his struggles with it helped define his character.
 His optimism and refusal to be defeated by polio gave the public hope that they too could overcome their problems.

 Franklin Delano Roosevelt was governor of New York from 1929–1932, for two terms.
 The Stock Market crashed in 1929.
 By 1931, the Great Depression had begun, but many politicians minimized the impact.
 Adopting progressive ideas, Roosevelt ran on a platform calling for aid to farmers, full employment, unemployment insurance, and old-age pensions.

 President F.D.
 Roosevelt Empowered Polio Survivors

 Elected for four terms, Franklin Delano Roosevelt served as president from 1933–1945.
 He saw America through the Depression and World War II.
 He was well loved and started to change public perception towards people with handicaps.